 Who said wooden fences had to be blank or have pictures on them?
 Homeowners can paint some of their favorite quotes or passages on their wooden fences to not only make their property more interesting and visually stimulating, but also to inspire passersby.
 They could paint them in cursive, or bold, black, and gothic.
 It’s all up to them.
 After all, it’s their wooden fences.

 Silhouettes are one of the most popular images homeowners paint on their wooden fences, largely because they can represent their family, and because they’re easy.
 All that’s needed is a few big pieces of cardboard, some waterproof spray paint, and masking tape.
 Trace a silhouette of each person on the cardboard, cut them out with an exacto-knife, tape them to the wooden fences, spray carefully, and there you have it!

 Sure, house fences look great in a nice, clean coat of white, but where’s the fun in that?
-If you have any questions about painting on old wooden fences, feel free to ask in the comments.
+If you have any questions about painting on old wooden fences, call the fence experts.